haiku/website/content/news/2020-09-11-system-sound-contest.md

 Send an e-mail to humdingerb (gmail) com and bitigchi (me) com with a link to your zipped up work.
 Entries and news regarding the contest will be added to this post.

-The winner will be announced on the website and the Haiku general mailing list.
+The winner will be decided by a poll in the forums, and will be announced on the website and the Haiku general mailing list.
 Modifications will be accepted until November 27th, 2020.

 Thanks for being a part of the Haiku universe!